 - The FY 2018 budget provides a modest increase to the District's commitment to affordable housing.
-The budget includes \$213 million in local funding for a variety of affordable housing programs-a 5 percent increase from last year's budget after adjusting for inflation. - Funding for the Housing Production Trust Fund will be maintained at \$100 million. - A new \$10 million fund will preserve, acquire, and rehabilitate existing affordable housing.
+The budget includes \$213 million in local funding for a variety of affordable housing programs-an 8 percent increase from last year's budget after adjusting for inflation. - Funding for the Housing Production Trust Fund will be maintained at \$100 million. - A new \$10 million fund will preserve, acquire, and rehabilitate existing affordable housing.
 The fund is expected to leverage \$30 million in private investment. - The budget devotes \$6 million for new rental subsidies for formerly homeless residents through the Targeted Affordable Housing program. - The budget adds \$2.6 million for rent vouchers for families on the DC Housing Authority waiting list. - The budget adds \$3.4 million to provide operating subsidies for some housing built through the Housing Production Trust Fund.
 This will bring some housing within reach of DC's poorest families, yet it falls far short of what's needed to meet the requirement that 40 percent of Trust Fund resources serve extremely low-income residents. - Down-payment assistance for low- and moderateincome homebuyers will increase by \$2.5 million, of which \$1.8 million will be available specifically to DC government employees. - An additional \$8.7 million for Permanent Supportive Housing will provide housing and supportive services to chronically homeless residents.

-(both cities and states) with housing trust funds, dedicating 15 percent of the fund to administration falls on the high end.4
+Fund, the District should closely monitor the share of the Trust Fund that is used for administrative expenses in the future to ensure that resources are used efficiently and appropriately.
+Compared to other jurisdictions (both cities and states) with housing trust funds, dedicating 15 percent of the fund to administration falls on the high end.4